heruix/VirtualCode/README.md

 #### Description

  * PantaEngine : A new arm/arm64 execution engine for Panta Android Emulator;
- * UltimateVM : Virtual Machine Protect for iOS/Android native binary file;
+ * UltimateVMP : Virtual Machine Protect for iOS/Android native binary file;
  * UnicornVM-iOS : Virtual CPU based on unicorn for iOS arm64;
  * UnicornVM-V7 : Virtual CPU based on unicorn for Android armeabi-v7a;
  * UnicornVM-V8 : Virtual CPU based on unicorn for Android arm64-v8a;